-This is the recipe I use to make eclairs.
-They are rich and so delicious.
-It takes some time and a little elbow grease, but it’s well worth it.
-Make the pastry cream the day before so that the flavors can get to know each other better and it’s even better!
+Rich and delicious eclairs take some time and a little elbow grease, but they're well worth it.
+Make the pastry cream the day before so that the flavors can marry and it’s even better!

 - 100 g butter (7 tablespoons)